ICGC-TCGA-PanCancer/cli/QuickStart.md

 ```
 $ pancancer sysconfig
 ```
 You should do this before you run any workflows.
+This configuration tool will ask you questions about:
+ - How many VMs you want in your fleet.
+ - The name of the AWS Security Group you would like your VMs to be a part of.

+If the tool detects missing values for AWS Key, AWS Secret Key, the path to the pem key, or the key name, it may ask you to fill in these values.

 ###Running workflows